hrntsm/GrasshopperCISample/docs/en/build-with-github-actions.md

 ## Things to do

-Build a component using GitHub Actions and save it on GitHub when you do the following
+Build components and test functions using GitHub Actions and save it on GitHub when you do the following

 - Push or pull requests to the develop branch
 - Pull request to main branch